platformsh/legacy-cli/README.md

-  tunnel:info                               View relationship info for SSH tunnels tunnel:list (tunnels)                     List SSH tunnels tunnel:open                               Open SSH tunnels to an app's relationships user user:add                                  Add a user to the project user:delete                               Delete a user from the project
+  tunnel:info                               View relationship info for SSH tunnels tunnel:list (tunnels)                     List SSH tunnels tunnel:open                               Open SSH tunnels to an app's relationships tunnel:single                             Open a single SSH tunnel to an app relationship user user:add                                  Add a user to the project user:delete                               Delete a user from the project